 The Whitman School develops entrepreneurial managers who will become leaders in an era of global competitiveness.
 Programs are built around the major driving forces in business today: entrepreneurial management, globalization, use of technology and leadership.

 The Maxwell School of Citizenship and Public Affairs is Syracuse University’s home for innovative, interdisciplinary teaching and research in the social sciences, public policy, public administration and international relations.
 It includes America’s #1 ranked graduate program in public affairs, offering highly regarded professional degrees alongside advanced scholarly degrees in the social sciences, and it is home to undergraduate programs across the full spectrum of social sciences.

 Long recognized as one of the elite schools of mass communication, Newhouse embraces virtually every known form of information dissemination.
 Programs are rooted in the liberal arts while you learn how to manage and produce for the mass media and other areas of public communications.

 Home to the visual and performing arts at Syracuse, VPA supports the creative process and professional development.
 The College is divided into six areas: the School of Art; the Department of Communication and Rhetorical Studies; the School of Design; the Department of Drama; the Rose, Jules R. and Stanford S. Setnor School of Music; and the Department of Transmedia.

 Almost all Syracuse degrees can be completed part time, with day, evening, online, weekend, and accelerated or condensed class options.
-University College also offers two part-time Bachelor of Professional Studies (BPS) degrees and certificate programs which can be completed fully online or in a blended format of online and on-campus classes.
+University College also offers an Associate in Arts in Liberal Arts, a Bachelor of Arts in Liberal Studies, and three part-time Bachelor of Professional Studies (BPS) degrees and certificate programs which can be completed fully online or in a blended format of online and on-campus classes.